Daylight in Schools and Early Research from 1999

 And what changed?

-Test scores in math and reading.
+It was about test scores in math and reading.
 Something measurable that has consequences.
 Not “wellbeing” or “comfort.”
 Heschong compared classrooms with the most daylighting against those with the least.

 By how much?